 For 2011, the annual performance-based cash incentive plan for Mr. Berg, President of Outback International (the "2011 International Bonus Plan"), was based 50% on the 2011 Corporate Business Plan, as described above, and 50% on a bonus plan structured much like the 2011 Corporate Bonus Plan, but based on the results of Outback International.
 Under each of these measures, Mr. Berg could earn up to 75% of his annual cash incentive target, with the aggregate maximum payout capped at 150% of his annual cash incentive target.
 The Outback International component was based on two equally weighted measures of Outback International's performance: 2011 adjusted EBITDA for Outback International ("International Adjusted EBITDA"), which was calculated in a manner similar to OSI Adjusted EBITDA, and comparable sales performance for Outback International relative to 2011 comparable sales targets (the "International Comparable Sales").
-The bonus based on International Adjusted EBITDA was payable on a sliding scale of International Adjusted EBITDA of \$58.7 million (representing payout at 7.5% of target) to a maximum payout at International Adjusted EBITDA of \$64.7 million (representing payout at 37.5% of target), with International Comparable Sales ranging from 1% (representing payout at 12.5% of target) to a maximum payout at 5% (representing payout at 37.5% of target), with 3% representing payment at 25% of target.
+The bonus based on International Adjusted EBITDA was payable on a sliding scale of International Adjusted EBITDA of \$5.7 million (representing payout at 7.5% of target), with International Adjusted EBITDA of \$5.7 million representing payout at target.
+The bonus based on International Comparable Sales was payable on a sliding scale of International Comparable Sales was payable on a sliding scale of International Comparable Sales ranging from 1% (representing payout at 12.5% of target) to a maximum payout at 5% (representing payout at 37.5% of target), with 3% representing payment at 25% of target.
 For 2011, Mr. Berg's bonus was guaranteed at target pursuant to his employment agreement.
-The actual payment to Mr. Berg for 2011 was 145.4% of his target bonus based on the results of the 2011 Corporate Bonus Adjusted EBITDA of \$72.0 million and International Comparable Sales of 14.9%.
+The actual payment to Mr. Berg for 2011 was 145.4% of his target bonus based on the results of the 2011 Corporate Bonus Plan, International Adjusted EBITDA of \$72.0 million and International Comparable Sales of 14.9%.